wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 With these design objectives in mind, the paper extends the widely deployed MOESI cache coherence protocol by adding speculative states of the non-speculative counterparts.
 The addition of speculatively states should satisfy two different goals.
-First, these speculative states should preserve the state of the cache line once an iteration commits or aborts, returning to a correct non-speculative state.
+First, these speculative states should preserve the state of the cache line before it is accessed speculatively.
+Once an iteration commits or aborts, the speculative cache line should return to a correct non-speculative state.
 Second, the speculative cache lines alter the semantics of cache coherence, allowing iterations to perform private writes and pass dirty states to each other without incurring ordering violations.
+Four new states are added: Speculative Modified (S-M), Speculative Owned (S-O), Speculative Shared (S-S) and Speculative Exclusive (S-E).